Meet Our Team

 • Dr. Mariam Ayoub

-Psychologist (In Supervised Practice) (She/Her)
+Psychologist (She/Her)

 • Dr. Miranda Di Lorenzo-Klas